edgelesssys/marblerun/samples/gramine-redis/README.md

-# Graphene Redis example
+# Gramine Redis example

-This example is a slightly modified variant of the [Graphene Redis example](https://github.com/oscarlab/graphene/tree/master/Examples/redis).
+This example is a slightly modified variant of the [Gramine Redis example](https://github.com/gramineproject/gramine/tree/master/CI-Examples/redis).
 Instead of running a single [Redis](https://redis.io/) server instance, MarbleRun unleashes the full potential of Redis and takes care of distributing the Redis server in *replication* mode.

-**Warning**: This sample enables `loader.insecure__use_host_env` in [redis-server.manifest.template](redis-server.manifest.template).
-Don't use this on production until [secure forwarding of host environment variables](https://github.com/oscarlab/graphene/issues/2356) will be available.

 *Prerequisite:*
 * Ensure you have access to a Kubernetes cluster with SGX-enabled nodes and kubectl installed and configured.
 Probably the easiest way to get started is to run Kubernetes on an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started), which offers SGX-enabled nodes.